solar-ml/aws-emr-msk/proposed_solution.md

         StructField("irradiance", FloatType(), True) # bytes
     ])
 ```
-Therefore each data point in binary format takes 10 + 8 + 16 = 34 bytes.
+Each data point in binary format takes 10 + 8 + 16 = 34 bytes.
 To estimate the size of the incoming data stream, we consider the size of each data point and the rate at which they are generated.
 Assuming readings from 4 sensors deployed on 10,000 solar panels are collected into the SCADA system every 20 seconds for 24 hours.

 Number of data points per device in 24 hours = (24 hours * 60 minutes/hour * 60 seconds/minute) / 20 seconds = 4,320.
 Total number of data points from all devices in 24 hours = 10,000 devices * 4,320 data points/device = 43,200,000 data points.
-Total daily batch size = 43,200,000 data points * 34 bytes/data point = 1,468,800,000 bytes = 1.47GB or 1.37GiB
+Total daily batch size = 43,200,000 data points * 34 bytes/data point = 1,468,800,000 bytes = **1.47GB** or **1.37GiB** per day.

+### Data Flow within Amazon Web Services Applications

-Further, this data from SCADA is streamed into Apache Kafka, either deployed locally or in the cloud.
-In our case, input information is available at Amazon Managed Streaming for Apache Kafka (Amazon MSK).
+Data collected into SCADA from where it is streamed into Apache Kafka, either deployed locally or in the cloud.
+In our case - into Amazon Managed Streaming for Apache Kafka (Amazon MSK).
 The name of the input topic is `solar.data.segment.01`.

 From Amazon MSK the data is ingested into Amazon EMR (Amazon Elastic MapReduce), a Spark/Hadoop/Hive cluster deployed on AWS.
 For this particular task, we chose a 24-hour batch window.
 So data is consumed from 0:00 to 23:59:59 the day before the current day.
 This window can be adjusted and predictive model can be applied more frequently to narrower ranges of data.
 However, this will incur additional charges from EMR.